18F/handbook/pages/general-information-and-resources/reasonable-accommodations.md

 If the requested accommodation cannot be provided and no alternative accommodations are available, the burden shifts to GSA to demonstrate an undue hardship that results in denying the accommodation.

-For RA requests that require purchases, supervisors work with TTS Finance and/or the TTS Office of Acquisition (OA).
+For RA requests that require purchases, supervisors work with TTS Finance and/or the TTS Acquisition Division (AcqDiv).

 ### Confidentiality for supervisors